kecosz/rELA/README.md

 [![DOI](https://zenodo.org/badge/645960152.svg)](https://zenodo.org/badge/latestdoi/645960152)
 # rELA
 An R package for energy landscape analysis.
 The latest version is 0.60.
+This R package was originally developed by Hiroaki Fujita (URL).

 ## Notes:
 ### 0.60